abinit/abinit/doc/topics/_TDepES.md

 mandatory.

 The AHC implementation in ABINIT is still under heavy development.
+Most of the present information relates to the legacy implementation, although some also relates to the most recent procedure that relies on [[optdriver]]=7.
+The documentation of the new procedure is given mostly by the related tutorials.
-We do not describe in this topics the most recent procedure that relies on [[optdriver]]=7, neither the Frohlich model computations.
+We do not describe the Frohlich model computations.

 In the oldest, well-established, AHC implementation in ABINIT, the sum over highly energetic bands appearing in the AHC